Edison Flores: D.C. United

+Second return to Universitario

+One of the most iconic moments of his return, was his goal against Alianza Lima, to win the Peruvian championship for the first time in 10 years.
+Edinson Flores would then score two of the four winning goals for Universitario to win the "Apertura" tournament against Chankas.

 International career

 He had played for all youth level of Peru, and was part of U-20 squad in the 2013 South American Youth Football Championship, where he left a great mark in his career.
 In the final match against U-20 Chile, which Peru had to win and eliminate Chile to qualify for 2013 FIFA U-20 World Cup, he scored from a header to put Peru a lead.
 However, his side could not protect this advantage because of a superb free kick from Bryan Rabello which levelled the game.
 It eventually ended 1–1 and Chile qualified at the expense of Peru, but Flores' performance impressed then-manager Sergio Markarián and he was called to the senior squad for the first time in perpetration for the friendly against South Korea and the remaining matches of 2014 World Cup qualifying, but he only made his debut in the friendly against South Korea.
 Peru's failures to qualify for both U-20 and senior World Cup had been a dark mark on his career and he became less used.

 Under Ricardo Gareca, he was mostly ignored and not included in the final 23 of Peruvian squad for the 2015 Copa América held in Chile.
 After the competition, his performance at the national league got attracted to Gareca and subsequently, Flores was summoned by Gareca for the Copa América Centenario held in the United States.
 He left a great landmark in the team on his maiden major competition debut, scoring one goal against Ecuador in a 2–2 draw.
 Although he didn't score other goal than the one he netted to Ecuador, he helped Peru to top the group and eliminated Brazil in process.
-His impressive performance made him a new star of Peru and he was frequently selected for Peru's remaining 2018 World Cup campaign, where he laid history in helping Peru to qualify for the World Cup after 36 years absent.
+His impressive performance made him a new star of Peru and he was frequently selected for Peru's remaining 2018 World Cup campaign, where he laid history in helping Peru to qualify for the World Cup after 36 years absence.

 In May 2018, he was named in Peru's provisional 23 man squad for the 2018 World Cup in Russia.

 In Peru's second game during the 2019 Copa America, he scored a goal in the 3–1 victory over Bolivia.
 In the quarterfinals, he scored the winning penalty against Uruguay in the penalty shootout, and sent his team to the semifinals.
-He scored the first goal against Chile in the semi finals to send Peru into the finals against Brazil.
+He scored the first goal against Chile in the semi-finals to send Peru into the finals against Brazil.